wq-yang/Nearest-Province-Finder/README.md

 ## Features

-- super fast pre-processing and querying
+- super fast pre-processing and querying with K-d tree
 - always gives the accurate K nearest reference points
 - easy to use GUI and CLI